 Strategic Management Control

-Our approach aims to govern corporate marginality from a strategic perspective: how?
+Our approach aims to manage corporate profitability from a strategic perspective: how?

-The entrepreneur always knows the state of health of his company: we take care of translating these sensations into numbers and improvement objectives, implementing the appropriate strategies to compress costs and develop sales.
+Entrepreneurs always know the health of their company: we translate these insights into numbers and improvement objectives, implementing appropriate strategies to reduce costs and boost sales.

-Starting from the historical series of accounting data, we build specific strategies, with analysis of future scenarios and estimates, to project the best possible result at the end of the year.
+Starting from historical accounting data series, we build specific strategies, with future scenario analyses and estimates, to project the best possible result for the end of the year.

-Historical data series help us understand how costs move, which are usually divided into fixed and variable but which we prefer to classify as compressible costs (on which we can intervene to reduce them) and non-compressible costs (on which we cannot intervene or we intervene marginally to reduce them).
+Historical data series help us understand how costs move, which are usually divided into fixed and variable costs but which we prefer to classify as compressible costs (which we can intervene to reduce) and non-compressible costs (which we cannot intervene on or intervene only marginally to reduce).

-The most effective methodology to achieve the best possible profit leverages the past (i.e. the accounting or accountant's balance sheet, which alone is of little use precisely because it represents the past), to guide the future based on the concept of Break Even Analysis.
+The most effective methodology for achieving the best possible profit leverages the past (i.e. the accounting or accountant's balance sheet, which alone is of little use precisely because it represents the past), to guide the future based on the concept of Break Even Analysis.

-Our methodology reverses the decision-making process we are used to: we first define the costs (fixed and variable, or rather compressible and non-compressible) to establish both the Break Even Point (or minimum turnover necessary to balance all costs) and the Sales Budget (or turnover to be achieved as a goal).
+Our methodology reverses the traditional decision-making process: we first define the costs (fixed and variable, or rather compressible and non-compressible) to establish both the Break Even Point (or minimum turnover required to break even on all costs) and the Sales Budget (or turnover to be achieved as a target).

-To reduce costs, we define specific budgets for expense items, which the entrepreneur can choose to intervene on directly or, even better, by identifying the people responsible for these budgets within their company.
+We define specific budgets for expenditure and revenue items, which the entrepreneur can choose to intervene directly or, even better, by identifying the people responsible for these budgets within their company.

-The continuity of this process over time, in fact, increases the level of attention on the costs of the entire organizational structure which, involved in the achievement of clear and shared objectives, will be led to ask itself the reasons for any deviations in the results and to intervene accordingly.
+Indeed, the continuity of this process over time increases the level of cost awareness across the entire organizational structure.
+This, involved in achieving clear and shared objectives, will lead to questioning the reasons for any deviations in results and taking appropriate action.

 How do we operate?

-We have created a Predictive Analysis Simulator that, by applying specific algorithms to the historical series of accounting data, is able to open a window on the next 12 months and predict the path that the company is about to take, with the aim of governing the data in advance and building the future, without passively undergoing it.
+We've created a Predictive Analytics Simulator that, by applying specific algorithms to historical accounting data series, can open a window onto the next 12 months and predict the path the company is about to take.
+This allows us to manage the data in advance and build the future, rather than passively endure it.

 The heart of this software is the Rolling Forecast Report, consisting of:

-• Company accounting report reworked from a management perspective, which analyses the deviations of monthly data compared to the same period of the previous year; it serves to "take stock of the situation", generating awareness of what has happened;
+• A company accounting report reworked for management purposes, analyzing monthly data variances compared to the same period the previous year; it serves to "take stock of the situation," generating awareness of what has happened;

-• Profit and Loss Budget, which represents the objective to be achieved in terms of costs and revenues; it serves to stimulate and refine the ability to plan the activities necessary to achieve the objectives;
+• The Income Statement Budget, which represents the target to be achieved in terms of costs and revenues; it serves to stimulate and refine the ability to plan the activities necessary to achieve the objectives;

-• Rolling Forecast, i.e. the Income Statement forecast, which projects the Break Even Point and the expected result from company management at the end of the year; it is built using the Actual data (final) for the months ended and the residual budget for the months to end, with the help of statistical algorithms; it is used to measure the ability to reach the objectives set in the Budget and to implement the necessary corrective actions;
+• Rolling Forecast, or the income statement forecast, which projects the break-even point and the expected results of company operations at the end of the year.
+It is constructed using actual data for the past months and the remaining budget for the months to come, with the aid of statistical algorithms.
+It serves to measure the ability to achieve the objectives set in the budget and to implement the necessary corrective actions.

-• Historical series of data relating to the balance sheets of previous years which, in addition to becoming the reference basis for future estimates, provide a complete view, over time, of the trend of costs and revenues.
+• Historical data series relating to previous years' financial statements, which, in addition to becoming the reference basis for future estimates, provide a complete view, over time, of cost and revenue trends.

-By putting all the numbers in a column, the Rolling Forecast leads us to the following question: are we satisfied with the expected result for the end of the year?
-If we are not, we will have the necessary time to decide and implement the necessary strategies.
+By putting all the numbers together, the Rolling Forecast leads us to the following question: are we satisfied with the expected year-end results?
+If not, we'll have time to decide and implement the necessary strategies.

-To be even more timely and effective in the choices to be made, it is however necessary to make an extra effort, because the analyses on an annual basis are important but not sufficient to define an action plan in the short, indeed very short, period.
+To be even more timely and effective in making decisions, however, it is necessary to make an extra effort, because annual analyses are important but not sufficient to define an action plan in the short, indeed very short, term.

-The key is in the monthly data: for each single month of the following year, we determine the Break Even Point and the Sales Budget which, compared with the Open Orders (which will translate into actual sales), allow us to understand whether the monthly turnover target is achievable or not.
+The key is in the monthly data analysis: for each individual month of the following year, we determine the Break-Even Point and the Sales Budget which, compared with the Open Orders (which will translate into actual sales), allow us to understand whether the monthly revenue target is achievable or not.

-Periodically, we analyze and validate the data processed by our Simulator together with the entrepreneur, to build the future without passively undergoing it: this is the key to achieving the best possible result for the company.
+We periodically analyze and validate the data processed by our Simulator together with the entrepreneur, to build the future without passively undergoing it and to achieve the best possible outcome for the company.

-We also implement Industrial Analytical Accounting to clearly identify the margins achieved (by product, customer or reference market), in order to support both operational decisions (pricing formulation, definition of the sales mix and continuous improvement activities) and strategic choices (market selection, commercial development plans and investment choices).
+We also implement analytical and industrial accounting to clearly identify margins achieved (by product, customer, or target market), in order to support both operational decisions (pricing, sales mix definition, and continuous improvement activities) and strategic choices (market selection, business development plans, and investment decisions).

 Strategic Management Control Brochure